?

 An ‘original’ or ‘original equipment manufacturer’ cartridge is manufactured by a brand specifically for their line of printers and often cost a lot more than ‘compatible’ cartridges.

-Here at Dottyink we only sell high-quality compatible cartridges as the quailty is the same but the savings are greater.
+Here at Dottyink we only sell high-quality compatible cartridges as the quality is the same, but the savings are greater.
 However, if your machine is new then an OEM might be the only option so please contact our ink specialists for more information and advice.

 Compatible cartridges are very efficient, therefore you will get at least the same number of printed pages, if not more, from a compatible cartridge than from an original cartridge.